www.LinuxHowtos.org

 The command modifier is identical to the `.- ' (flag) command with the exception that the `.macro ' does not assert a dash in front of every argument.
 Traditionally flags are marked by the preceding dash, however, some commands or subsets of commands do not use them.
 Command modifiers may also be specified in conjunction with interactive commands such as editor commands.
 See Sx Flags .Defined Variables

-A variable (or constant) which is defined in an include file is specified by the macro `. '
+A variable (or constant) that is defined in an include file is specified by the macro `. '

 - .MAXHOSTNAMELEN